-- Quality: Projects selected for funding must demonstrate a high scientific, technical and managerial quality in the context of the objectives of the specific programme in question. - Transparency: In order to provide a clear framework for researchers preparing proposals for funding and for evaluators evaluating proposals, the process of reaching those funding decisions must be clearly described and available to any interested party.
-In addition, adequate feedback must be provided to proposers on the outcome of the evaluation of their proposals. - Equality of treatment: All proposals must be treated alike, irrespective of where they originate or the identity of the proposers. - Impartiality: All proposals must be treated impartially on their merits. - Efficiency and speed: The procedures must be designed to be as rapid as possible, commensurate with maintaining the quality of the evaluation, to be cost effective and to respect the legal framework within which the specific programme is managed. - Ethical considerations: Any proposal that contravenes fundamental ethical principles may be excluded from being evaluated or selected at any time.
+- transparency: provide a clear framework for applicants preparing proposals, for experts evaluating proposals, and for the Commission services themselves; - fair treatment: all proposals will be treated alike, irrespective of where they originate or the identity of the applicants and of previous connections; - impartiality: all eligible proposals will be treated impartially on their merits, subject to an independent peer review. - efficiency and speed: the procedures must be designed to be as rapid as possible, commensurate with maintaining the quality of the evaluation and respecting the legal framework within which the specific programme is managed; - ethical considerations: any proposal which contravenes fundamental ethical principles (particularly those set out in the Charter of Fundamental Rights of the Union), or which does not fulfil the conditions set out in the work programme or in the call for proposals, may be excluded from the evaluation and selection process at any time.